Blessed is the man…

-I believe I compensated Demetrius well, but given Sunshine had a 23-year head start on me in establishing their business, they were able to offer him significantly more than what I paid him.
+I believe I compensated Demetrius well, but given Sunshine had a 23-year head start on me in establishing their business, they were able to offer him even better compensation.
 As we continue to talk, it seems that Sunshine thinks very highly of him; he has worked for them for over a year now, feels he is treated well and is receiving pay increases.
 Let us put the credit where the credit is due, though.
 His late great Aunt Carolyn instilled in him what I believe to be the greatest moral virtue – humility, which in turn yields teachability.
 That virtue made the role I played possible and successful.

 But ultimately, it is God who sovereignly put it all together.
 Even the ministry my wife and I directed for so many years, Eastland Community Outreach, was founded in a way that is better explained by an act of God than mere coincidence.
 My partner in ministry, a man named Tim Brown, and I were serving together in a church plant in the West End of Atlanta so deeply infiltrated with drugs that the whole area was eventually bulldozed.
 When some of the youth of the community moved to an apartment complex on the East side of town, Tim would go and pick them up every week.
 There were so many youth who wanted to come that Tim began to pray that the Lord would provide an apartment in that complex where we could minister to those youth and children.